lgbt-foundation/whitepaper/pinkpaper.md

 The token allocations which will be used for the LGBT Token are:

+* 33% toward the network accelerator program (NAP) to incentivize Launch Partners to use the token on their platforms.
+Usage of these tokens is described more fully in the Partner Program document, to ensure that the partner tokens create more network value than what they dilute.
+This is the portion of the total token supply that seeks to ensure that the token will have significant utility in the early phases of the network.
+* 30% toward the token sale.
+The proceeds of the token sale will be used to cover expenses to build the LGBT Token network and bring it to market.
+* 1.4% toward token sale-related costs such as the sale itself, as well as preparatory and advisory costs incurred by the LGBT foundation and other participating organisations.
 * A token allocation of 18.6% to the team and advisors.
 This ensures the development team attracts high-quality talent with a commitment to the success of the project.
-These tokens will be vested over a period of four years with a fractional release at fixed time intervals (such as every 12 months) to ensure market manipulation cannot happen.
+These tokens will be vested over a period of at least three years with a fractional release at fixed time intervals (such as every 12 months) to ensure market manipulation cannot happen.
 * 5% toward the LGBT Impact Program.
 This will be used as an initial supply for the Impact Program until sufficient network activity generates funds for charities.
-* 30% toward the token sale.
-The proceeds of the token sale will be used to cover expenses to build the LGBT Token network and bring it to market.
-* 33% toward the network accelerator program (NAP) to incentivize Launch Partners to use the token on their platforms.
-Usage of these tokens is described more fully in the Partner Program document, to ensure that the partner tokens create more network value than what they dilute.
-This is the portion of the total token supply that seeks to ensure that the token will have significant utility in the early phases of the network.
-* 1.4% toward token sale-related costs such as the sale itself, as well as preparatory and advisory costs incurred by the LGBT foundation and other participating organisations.
 * 12% as a reserve held by the LGBT Foundation.
 This is to be used at the Foundation’s discretion and may go toward initial operating costs or distributed to other stakeholders as necessary.
 This reserve will be locked up for at least 12 months.

 `` [[ TOKEN DISTRIBUTION PIE CHART ]] ``